 Open the Second Jump Ring or Figure Eight Connector

 You can attach either a second jump ring or a figure-eight connector to the other end of your beadwork.
-In the example, I use a figure-eight connector.
+In the example, we use a figure-eight connector.
 Open one end of the connector the same way you would open a jump ring.
-The advantage of a figure eight connector over jump rings is that it extends the ring a little further away from the bracelet making it easier to clasp.
+The advantage of a figure-eight connector over jump rings is that it extends the ring a little further away from the bracelet making it easier to clasp.

 06 of 08

 Attach the Second Jump Ring or Figure-Eight Connector to Your Beadwork